 Lastly, before proceeding with your research please see the "Plagarism" box below, which contains important information!

-There is a lot of useful information on online and in print.
+There is a lot of useful information online and in print.
 Some information comes from reliable sources, while other information does not.
 When deciding whether a resource is appropriate for academic research, evaluate it based on these qualities:

 For more information, see the Criteria tab on the Evaluating Sources guide.